Names of Zeus: Amun

 THE HIDDEN GOD

-The inscription of Pharaoh Unas demonstrates much about Amon and his mysterious role.
-Another terminology is “he whose name is hidden”, typically found throughout the coffin texts.
+The inscription of Pharaoh Unas reveals much about Amon and his mysterious role.
+Another title attributed to him is "He whose name is hidden," a phrase frequently found throughout the Coffin Texts.

-Unlike other gods tied to visible phenomena (sun, sky, Nile, etc.), Amon was inherently transcendent and formless, representing the unseen air or creative wind.
-Early on he was even considered a God linked to the air, invisible but life-sustaining.
+Unlike other Gods tied to visible phenomena (the sun, sky, Nile, etc.), Amon was inherently transcendent and formless, representing the unseen air or creative wind.
+Early on, he was even considered a God linked to the air—invisible yet life-sustaining.

 KING OF KINGS

-The central role of Amon in the Egyptian state was to preside over the Pharaoh and the state, which he in fact is the patron and dispenser of in all circumstances.
-His name was particularly utilized during coronations and evocations of a new state, showing him breathing life into the reign of the ruler.
-Other instances show his relation to great achievements of the rulers and the Pharaoh, such as this instance concerning the Pharaoh Hatshepsut:
+Amon’s central role in the Egyptian state was to preside over the Pharaoh and the nation, acting as its patron and divine benefactor in all circumstances.
+His name was particularly invoked during coronations and the establishment of a new rule, symbolizing his breath of life into the reign of the ruler.
+Numerous records also highlight his connection to the Pharaoh’s great achievements, as exemplified in the case of Pharaoh Hatshepsut:

-Pharaohs often cited Amon as helping them achieve their goals and being their savior.
-The maintenance of military campaigns in a positive manner demonstrated his willingness to maintain a relationship with the Guardian of Egypt.
-An example of Ramesses II from one of the inscriptions of Qadesh is indicative of how he was seen by the rulers of Egypt:
+Pharaohs often cited Amon as aiding them in achieving their goals and acting as their savior.
+The successful maintenance of military campaigns demonstrated his willingness to uphold a relationship with the Guardian of Egypt.
+An example from one of the inscriptions of Qadesh, attributed to Ramesses II, illustrates how Amon was regarded by the rulers of Egypt:

 and my voice resounds in Thebes.